[ Home | User's guide ]

 request, whether or not there was any actual XML-RPC involved.

-enter, and sure enough, the result is 15
+enter, and sure enough, the result is 15.
+Try a

 the debugger thinks you're trying to make an RPC call).
 Boolean